After my wedding and a honey moon in Sicilia, I am back home to blog about some cool tech stuff.

 Requisites

-• laptop one (MacbookPro) directly connected to Internet
+• A laptop (MacbookPro in my case) directly connected to the Internet

-• server one (MacMini) behind an Internet box
+• A server (MacMini) behind an Internet box/router

-More information to the official Apple help center
+More information is available at the official Apple help center

 Locate MacMini server

-First of all, we need to retrieve connection information to use ssh protocol.
-We gonna use some commands line to find your MacMini trough the iCloud.
+First of all, we need to retrieve connection information to use the SSH protocol.
+We’ll use some command line tools to find your MacMini through the iCloud network.

 First step

-we need to find our iCloud account and our iCloud FQN DNS name
+We need to find our iCloud account and our iCloud FQDN (Fully Qualified Domain Name):

 [mbp:~]$> dns-sd -E